bigtreetech/docs/docs/Panda_Cooler_A1.md

     - Scan WiFi

-        After the initial setup or a factory reset, this page will automatically scan for nearby Wi-Fi networks, or you can manually tap the scan button.
+        After setup or a factory reset, this page will automatically scan for Wi-Fi networks.
+If your network doesn't appear, tap the "Scan" button to search again.

         <img src=img/PandaCoolerA1/en/wifi_scan.jpg width="300"/>